DiffMAX/MatMAX: The hard x-ray eyes of material scientists at the atomic scale

-DiffMAX is a beamline project aiming at meeting the needs of material research using the MAX IV source in the hard x-ray range (3-45 keV).
+DiffMAX is a beamline project aiming at meeting the needs of material research using the exceptionnal capabilities of the MAX IV source in the hard x-ray range (3-45 keV).

-In its current conceptual description, DiffMAX offers two experimental stations, one providing excellent capabilities for powder diffraction (PXRD), and one flexible station equipped for receiving large experimental environments and with flexible and high spatial accuracy detector positioning allowing for grazing incidence diffraction and scattering techniques on solids and liquids (SXRD, GIXD, GISAXS, Reflectivity).
-Thanks to its flexibility, the second station will also allow other types of diffraction/scattering experiment (High pressure or single crystal for example).
-In addition, the possibility to add a HAXPES capability is under study.
+DiffMAX offers two experimental stations, one providing excellent capabilities for powder diffraction (PXRD), and one flexible station equipped for receiving large experimental environments and with a high accuracy detector positioning for grazing incidence diffraction and scattering techniques on solid and liquid surfaces and interfaces (SXRD, GIXD, GISAXS, Reflectivity).
+The second station will also allow other types of experimental setups to be mounted (high pressure cell or user electron analyzer for example).
+Both stations will allow operando studies.

 Two workshops are currently planned to gather inputs from the user community: